fastify/fastify/docs/Validation-and-Serialization.md

 *If you need a custom serializer in a very specific part of your code, you can set one with [`reply.serializer(...)`](https://github.com/fastify/fastify/blob/master/docs/Reply.md#serializerfunc).*

 ### Error Handling
-When schema validation fails for a request, Fastify will automtically return a  status 400 response including the result from the validator in the payload.
+When schema validation fails for a request, Fastify will automatically return a  status 400 response including the result from the validator in the payload.
 As an example, if you have the following schema for your route

 ```js
 const schema = {